 Can A Non- Canadian Resident Get Car Insurance?

-The most common option for a non-resident is to get a short term car insurance.
+The most common option for a non-resident is to get short-term car insurance.
 This will be valid for at least 6 months and not a year as per the usual policy term.
-If your visit is shorter than 6 months then you may have no option but to cancel midterm and absorb the cancellation fees.
+If your visit is shorter than 6 months then you may have no option but to cancel the midterm and absorb the cancellation fees.

 Can Non-Canadian Resident Get Temporary Vehicle Permit?

 A car insurance policy term is for a year and certain insurance companies may provide a short-term policy for 6 months as per the province.
 In BC, you may get a TOP or Temporary Operation Permit that is valid for up to fifteen days.
 Most provinces may have options to get short-term insurance coverage as a visitor.
 You may check with the provincial transportation bodies about specific rules on temporary vehicle permits.

 To import a vehicle into Canada, you may have to comply with CMVSS or Canadian Motor Vehicle Safety Standards.
 These include vehicles on the road, off-road, snowmobiles, motorcycles, and all-terrain categories that are regulated.
 If your vehicle is more than 15 years old they may get an exemption or if it is a bus with a manufacturing date prior to 1971.
 However, you may import these exempted vehicles to Canada only after meeting border entry regulations as per CBSA.